|

 process.
 I call these ice ribbons and ice flowers based on their

 appearance.
-But the term frost flowers is
+But the term frost flowers is commonly used while there

-commonly used while there is the occasional use of ice fringes, ice
+is the occasional use of ice fringes, ice filaments, and rabbit

 I also employed bibliographic search tools to find out about frost